Filtering

 }

-Multiple relationship types can be included in the returned subscriptions by explicitly specifying the corresponding field names like so:
+Multiple relationship types can also be included in the returned subscriptions by explicitly specifying the corresponding field names.
+For instance:

 {